 Ito’s compositional talent covers a variety of musical media.
 His piano ensemble series, “Guru-guru Piano” (Ongaku No Tomo Sha, 8 volumes) expands the scope of four-handed performance.
 His 2001 opera “Mr. Cinderella” received much critical acclaim and greatly impacted the Japanese opera scene.
 By request from his hometown of Hamamatsu, he composed music for the official city song rededicated in 2007.
 In honor of those affected by the tragic East Japan Earthquake, Ito collaborated with famous poet Ryoichi Wago, offering songs of gifts and prayer.
 His kindness and generosity through music has touched many lives.

 Ito’s distinguished musical career includes guest conducting the Tokyo Kosei Wind Orchestra for their ‘Asian Concert Tour 2002’ on behalf of maestro Frederick Fennell, and the International Youth Wind Orchestra at WASBE 2005 in Singapore.
 He is in high demand as a guest conductor, clinician, lecturer, and educator in Asian countries such as Taiwan, Hong Kong, Korea and Singapore, and gives clinics for WASBE and other band festivals worldwide.

 Ito was born in Hamamatsu, Shizuoka Prefecture, Japan in 1960.
 His musical career began with childhood piano lessons and later compositional studies while in high school.
 He graduated from the Tokyo University of Fine Arts and Music with a bachelor of music degree in composition.

 Ito's musical talent has been recognized through awards at the Shizuoka Music Competition (piano, first prize, 1980), Japan Music Competition (composition, third prize, 1982), the Competition for Saxophone Music (1987) and the Bandmasters Academic Society of Japan (the Academy Prize, 1994; Research Branch Prize, 2012).

-His works are registered by Ito Music Publications and distributed worldwide by Bravo Music/Brain Co.
+His works are published by ItoMusic Publications and distributed worldwide by Bravo Music Co.
 Ltd.